janbodnar/Python-Skolenie/pattern_match.md

         print(f"{n}: positive value")
 ```

-The example chooses a random integer.
-With `match/case` we determine, if the value is negative, zero, or positive.
+The example picks a random integer.
+Using `match/case` with guards, we determine whether the
+value is negative, zero, or positive.

 ```python
 case n if n < 0:
     print(f"{n}: negative value")
 ```

-This arm is executed if the `n` is less than zero.
+This arm is executed only if `n` is less than zero.
+Notice that the variable `n` is
+bound before the guard is evaluated.

-## Matching objects
+## Matching objects (data classes)

-We can use pattern matching on Python objects.
+Pattern matching works seamlessly with Python objects, especially data classes.

 ```python
 from dataclasses import dataclass